 Devane Murphy is a former debater for Rutgers-Newark and Newark Science.
 With Rutgers Newark, Devane won the 2017 CEDA National Championship and the 2017 NDT.
 He also was the top Speaker of the 2017 NDT.
 Devane has coached on the college and high school level and has coached multiple qualifiers to the TOC, CEDA nationals, the NDT and debaters to late elimination rounds at national tournaments throughout the season.
 Devane has taught at both LD and policy labs including 2017 VBI LA 1/2 top lab and 2017 NDA Frost Valley top lab.

-Christian Fernando Quiroz debated is going into his fourth year at Rutgers as a philosophy major.
+Christian Fernando Quiroz is going into his fourth year at Rutgers as a philosophy major where he also debates.
 He is a McNair and HLLC scholar and debates for Rutgers where he attended the NDT as a freshman.
 In highschool, Christian debated for Newark science where he attended the TOC twice, making it to semis and being awarded top speaker his senior year.
 He was also named co-champion at Berkeley and Scarsdale.
 He was also the winner of the Ridge tournament and the Newark Round Robin.
 During his career he made it to late elimination rounds at tournaments such as Harvard, Glenbrooks, and the NDCA.
 This will be his fourth year teaching at VBI.

 Kathy Wang debated for Stuyvesant High School from 2012 to 2016, breaking at several national bid tournaments and helping students through the transition to the national circuit as JV Director for her junior and senior years.
 She is currently a sophomore at NYU studying Computer Science and Social and Cultural Analysis.
 She also debates for the NYU Policy team, where so far she has broken and placed within the top 10 speakers for all but ½ of a tournament.
 Kathy remains fairly active within the high school LD circuit, judging frequently, and also designed the primary curriculum for Victory Briefs Classroom.
 She also coaches several independent students, who have either gotten bids or reached bid rounds at several different tournaments.
 This will be her fifth year at VBI (third as an instructor), and she is super excited to return and work with students!